hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 Web tests can be run using `./run_tests web`, or using `python3 -m unittest -s web_tests`, both from the `unit_tests` folder.
 For compatibility with the other unit tests, the first approach is recommended, as other unit tests can then be run simultaneously.
 One can also run a particular class directly using `python3 <filename>.py` or `python3 -m unittest <filename>.ClassName`.
 Individual tests can be run with `python3 -m unittest <filename>.ClassName.test_name`.
 All tests should be run from the `unit_tests` folder to allow module imports to work properly.
 Note that individual test classes cannot currently be run with the `run_tests` script.

+If tests are being set up with clouds, the setup script may display an error with: `Error connecting to condor.
+This may happen several times.
+Retrying...`.
+This is expected behaviour - the cloud setup requires resources from condor, and when it can access those resources is unpredictable, so the script will try, print that message on a failure, and continue trying until the setup is successful.

 ## Debugging Tests

 To create the test fixtures to manually inspect the tests, the `.setup_objects()` and `.cleanup_objects()` functions from the `web_test_setup_cleanup` module should be used (passing any additonal arguments as specified in the "Test Profiles" section).
 The `setup()` and `cleanup()` functions do the driver setup as well, but require the calling class and the suffix number of the Firefox profile to use (ie 1 for `{user}-wig1`) as arguments.